selimanac/defold-daabbcc/README.md

 ```

 ### aabb.remove_gameobject(`go_id`)
-Removes gameobject and it is AABB.
+Remove gameobject and it is AABB.
 You don't need to call `aabb.remove` for removing AABB.

 ## Notes

-- Currently groups has limited to 20.
-I have a solution for this but I don't want to expose it to API now.
-If you need more groups, please open an issue.
-I can expose it to api
 - Performance is really depend on CPU load.
 I manage to get 60fps with 4800 sprite on my desktop.
 But this doesn't mean that you can use 4800 sprites on mobile platforms.
-You have to do your own test.
+You have to do your own test on your target platforms.